2,658 Team Building Illustrations & Clip Art - iStock

 Mr Coombs – Parent Governor

 Tom Coombs has a strong skill set in premises management and building projects.
-He has one child in our school at present.
+He loves sport and is the link Governor for Sport.
+He has one child in our school.

 Mr Chatterley– Co-opted Governor

-Mark Chatterley is heavily committed to Eastington community as a parish councillor.
+Mark Chatterley has been heavily committed to Eastington community as a parish councillor – he understands the locality well and how to work with other organisations.
 He runs his own business and has strong skills in finance and IT.
-Mark lives locally and is committed to supporting the school.
+Mark lives locally and is committed to ensuring the school offers the best opportunities to all children.

 Mrs Parsons – Staff Governor